 March 12 - April 10, 1991

 Jeanne Dunning: Bodies of Work presents 43 photographs questioning issues of identity, sexuality, and the interior and exterior self.
 Drawing from a variety of sources, Dunning’s images appear to be other than what they are: a piece of fruit resembles a human orifice; a women’s head appears to be shaped like a phallus; a human hand takes on a smooth yet lumpy intimacy.
 Dunning’s work stimulates an irrepressible desire to look.
-In her photographs of women with mustaches and the insides of nostrils, she encourages viewers to stare at what would be normally be taboo.
-By emphasizing the crucial details or aberrations, Dunning refuse to let viewers passively indulge in female beauty.
+In her photographs of women with mustaches and the insides of nostrils, she encourages viewers to stare at what would normally be taboo.
+By emphasizing the crucial details or aberrations, Dunning refuses to let viewers passively indulge in female beauty.